-We have introduced a framework for enabling an unified representation of different logic clocks-based metrics used for efficiency evaluation of DCOPs.
-We analyzed all major metrics used in the past for evaluating algorithms for DCOPs by comparing them using this framework.
-We identify the meaning and the weaknesses of each currently common metric, and we propose a new methodology to analyze DCOPs, extending the one known as Equivalent Non-Concurrent Constraint Checks (ENCCCs).
-Our extension shows how to identify the ENCCCs graph that fits a given application scenario (named operation point).
-The obtained metric counts the equivalent non-concurrent constraint checks in the operation point (ENCCC-OPs) and its construction requires the evaluation of several other metrics, such as the total number of constraint checks and the total time to run the simulator as a centralized solver.
-We also show how to handle algorithm using nogoods.
+We started introducing a framework unifying the representation of different logic clocks-based metrics used for efficiency evaluation of DCOPs.
+We identify contradictions between basic assumptions and common evaluation methodologies in the case of ADOPT.
+We propose a new methodology to analyze DCOPs, extending the one known as Equivalent Non-Concurrent Constraint Checks (ENCCCs).
+Our extension shows how to select a computation unit that is constant across problem sizes.
+We also show how to identify the ENCCCs graph that fits a given application scenario (named operation point).
+The obtained metric counts the equivalent non-concurrent computational units in the operation point (ENCCU-OPs) and its construction requires the evaluation of several other metrics, such as the total number of constraint-checks (or computation-units) and the total time to run the simulator as a centralized solver.
+A different computation unit may be appropriate for each family of algorithms.
+Our method to select computation units that correctly show the efficiency and scalability trends apply easily to other (even centralized) algorithms using nogoods.

-Then we discuss remarkable experimental results on a simulator showing that cost associated with constraint checks can vary with the size of the problem even for the same implementation of teh same algorithm.
+We discuss remarkable experimental results showing that cost associated with constraint checks can vary by orders of magnitude with the size of the problem even for the same implementation of the same algorithm, and skewing efficiency graphs.
+Further we present results on a real network with DCOPolis, confirming our finding.
 We discuss the possible explanations, their implications, and how the issue can be handled (including open research directions).
+The impact of the computational units due to local computation starts to be visible in our ADOPT implementation only at L < 1000.
+This highlights the importance of correctly selecting the operation point.